 Not surprisingly, the type arguments, int and string, correspond to the actual types used in the generic method calls.
 However, specifying the type arguments is redundant because the compiler can infer the type parameters from the formal parameters passed to the method.
 Clearly, the caller of Max in Listing 12.36 intends the type argument to be int because both of the method arguments are of type int.
 To avoid redundancy, you can exclude the type parameters from the call in all cases when the compiler is able to logically infer which type arguments you must have intended.
 An example of this practice, which is known as method type inference, appears in Listing 12.37.
-The output appears in Output 12.5.
+The results appear in Output 12.5.

 Listing 12.37: Inferring the Type Argument from the Arguments